ant0/ctf_writeups/2018_metasploit_community_ctf/ubuntu/2_of_diamonds/solution.md

 The syntax was a bit strange at first, since first arg is the file to encode then second arg is the output file name after it's decoded. `uuencode 2_of_diamonds.png 2_of_diamonds.png` printed out encoded data similar to `base64`.
 After that I installed `uudecode` on Kali with `apt-get install sharutils` and ran `uudecode 2_of_diamonds.png`.
 Finally we have the 2 of Diamonds!

+## Notes from the author @wvu-r7

+Apparently the author will have a writeup too, but for now these are some of his comments.

+Since the challenge is based on the Morris worm (1988) for entry and The Cuckoo's Egg (1986) for post-exploitation, the idea is to navigate a foreign (and ancient to us) system as the hacker in the book did

+And yes, it's a real 4.3BSD system from 1986, simulated in SIMH, run inside Docker, artifacts scrubbed from `rq.dsk.gz` so anyone pwning Docker wouldn't be able to solve the challenge with `gunzip -c rq.dsk.gz | strings` ;)

+An easy privesc is `(umask 0 && /usr/guest/hunter/movemail /dev/null /usr/lib/crontab.local)` - `umask` is so I get `+w` (normally just `r`) and `/dev/null` because the input file gets truncated.
+Targeting `atrun(8)` would have been another option

+Another Easter egg here is that Bob Morris invented `crypt(1)`, and he had a prominent role in The Cuckoo's Egg

+(For the game) You could also solve the challenge by noting where the game data is stored (`.data` section of the binary).
+If you were able to extract the game data, you'd be able to decrypt the message containing the answer to `2_of_diamonds.dat` (Of course it's XOR)

+The source code for Adventure was available at `/usr/src/games/adventure`, too

+If you tried to reverse the binary, you'd note that modern tools don't do so well with VAX. r2 has support, but I found it to be limited and a little buggy with invalid instructions.
+You can use `binutils`, such as `objdump`, to disassemble.
+You could also use `dbx` on the target box, break execution, and dump instructions from `$pc`.
+Lots of options, all of them probably painful, haha.
+GDB should also be able to do VAX through `libbfd`.
+If I had left symbols in, you could have used `dbx` to `call pspeak("flag", 1)`, probably.
+Which would have dynamically decrypted the flag message and outputted it to the screen.
+You may have been able to do the same without symbols by using the `adb` debugger instead.

+The intended difficulty was medium-hard.
+The greatest difficulty being working with an old system and learning on the fly

 ![2 of diamonds](2_of_diamonds.png)